Economic history of Brazil: Post-Real Plan economy (1994–2010)

 In 2002, Luiz Inácio Lula da Silva won the presidential elections and was re-elected in 2006.
 During his government, the economy began to grow more rapidly.
 In 2004, Brazil saw a promising growth of 5.7% in GDP, followed by 2005 with 3.2%, 2006 with 4.0%, 2007 with 6.1% and 2008 with 5.1%.
 Due to the 2008–10 world financial crisis, Brazil's economy was expected to slow down in 2009 between a decline of −0.5% and a growth of 0.0%.
 In reality, economic growth continued at a high rate hitting 7.5% in 2010.

 2010s economic contraction

 Following a boom at the end of the previous decade, Brazil's economy experienced a contraction.
 Between 2011 and 2015, the value of the real fell from 1.55 reals per US dollar to 4.0 reals.
 The price of many of the country's main exports fell due to falling demand.
 From September 2014 to February 2015, Petrobras, the largest energy corporation in Brazil, lost 60% of its market value.
 Unemployment remained below 6% but began to rise above that in 2015 with the economy overall expected to contract by 25% in 2015 in US dollar terms.

+2020s

+Brazil is the world’s fifth-largest country and Latin America’s largest economy.
+During the tenure of right-wing President Jair Bolsonaro (from 1 January 2019 to 31 December 2022) there were privatization reforms in Brazil, including plans to privatize the state oil company.
+In October 2022 election, former President Luiz Inacio “Lula” Da Silva of the leftist Worker’s Party (PT), won incumbent president Bolsonaro, whose privatization reforms are expected to become reversed.
+However, the center-right opposition still held a large congressional plurality.